-The collector has a lightweight and modular design with very low wind resistance, being suitable for installations on rooftop or on the ground.
+The collector has a lightweight and modular design with very low wind resistance, being suitable for installations on rooftops or on the ground.
 The area must be free of shade during the day and withstand a load of around 30 kg/m².

 The total area needed depends on the system size and collector strings design.
 A good rule of thumb is that for a system with 1 MW of power capacity, an area of around 3000 m² is needed.

 · What type of fluids can be heated using the Fresnel collectors?